Donny Osmond Wears A Technicolor Dreamcoat As He Takes On The Title Of Pastor For A Friend’s Wedding

 Donny Osmond just added an impressive new title to his resume.
-The 62-year-old singing superstar shared a new photo on Instagram as he announced that he was Pastor Osmond for his friend’s wedding in Utah over the weekend.
+The 62-year-old singing superstar shared some new photos on Instagram and announced that he was Pastor Osmond for his friend’s wedding in Utah over the weekend.

-In new photos shared to his Instagram page, Osmond was pictured officiating the nuptials of one of his good friends.
-In the pic taken at the outdoor ceremony, the singer wore the brightly colored long coat that was made famous during his long run in the 1990s in the stage and film musical Joseph and the Amazing Technicolor Dreamcoat.
+In the photos, Osmond was pictured officiating the nuptials of one of his good friends.
+For the outdoor ceremony, the singer wore the brightly colored, long coat that was made famous during his long run in the stage and film musical Joseph and the Amazing Technicolor Dreamcoat in the 1990s.
 Osmond smiled as the newlyweds smooched just after he pronounced them husband and wife.

 A second photo showed the proud pastor posing with the couple and three adorable children.

-In the caption to the post, which can be seen below, Osmond explained that his friend Tom asked him to officiate his wedding to his bride Rachel.
-The singer noted that his pal was a big fan of the 1990s musical, so instead of wearing a “robe” as most pastors do, he surprised everyone and pulled out his colorful coat.
+In the caption of the post, which can be seen below, Osmond explained that his friend Tom asked him to officiate his wedding to his bride Rachel.
+The singer noted that his pal was a big fan of the musical, so instead of wearing a “robe” as most pastors do, he surprised everyone and pulled out his colorful coat.

-Osmond also added that the attendees thought it was ” pretty cool” that his alter ego “Joseph” performed the marriage ceremony for the couple.
+Osmond also added that the attendees thought it was ” pretty cool” that his alter ego “Joseph” performed the ceremony for the couple.

 View this post on Instagram